TasneemZh/Ajax-Requests/README.md

 To achieve that, do the following on your terminal:

-* Move to the directory in which the executable chrome file is sets.
+* Move to the directory in which the executable chrome file is set.

 Example: `cd C:/Program\ Files/Google/Chrome/`